andyhasit/wallace/CONTRIBUTING.md

 - **wallace** - the library with definitions you import into a project.
 - **babel-plugin-wallace** - the babel plugin which transforms the source code.

-A project will typically only require `wallace` which always depends on `babel-plugin-wallace` at the same version, so this would install both at `0.0.7`:
+Note that `wallace` always requires `babel-plugin-wallace` at the exact same version, so a user project would only need to require `wallace`

 ```bash
 npm i wallace@0.0.7
 ```

-We publish a new  matching version of both packages even if only one has actual changes.
+To maintain consistency we publish a new version of both packages even if only one has actual changes.

 ## Development